jhpyle/docassemble/_docs/playground.md

   Playground, indicate which ones should be included in your package.
 * **Static files**: From the [static files] defined in your Playground, indicate which ones should be included in your package.
+* **Source files**: From the [source files] defined in your Playground, indicate which ones should be included in your package.
 * **Modules**: From the [modules] defined in your Playground, indicate which ones should be included in your package.
 * <a name="README"></a>**README file**: This is a text box into which